zhullyb/monyhar/monyhar/docs/piranha_plant.md

 When the MediaStream spec initially came to be, it was tightly coupled with PeerConnection.
-The infrastructure for both of these was initially implemented primarily in libjingle, and then used by Chromium.
-For this reason, the MediaStream implementation in Chromium is still somewhat coupled with the PeerConnection implementation, it still uses some libjingle interfaces on the Chromium side, and progress is sometimes more difficult as changes need to land in libjingle before changes can be made in Chromium.
+The infrastructure for both of these was initially implemented primarily in libjingle, and then used by Monyhar.
+For this reason, the MediaStream implementation in Monyhar is still somewhat coupled with the PeerConnection implementation, it still uses some libjingle interfaces on the Monyhar side, and progress is sometimes more difficult as changes need to land in libjingle before changes can be made in Monyhar.

 Since the early days, the MediaStream spec has evolved so that PeerConnection is just one destination for a MediaStream, multiple teams are or will be consuming